Skip to main content

 How to Approach CRM Properly

 A proper CRM setup should begin with the customer journey, not the software.
+The goal is to define how customer relationships should be captured, qualified, managed, measured, and improved before configuring fields and workflows.

 CRM as Growth Infrastructure